volkovasystems/truly/README.md

 # truly
-Check if the value is not undefined, null, empty string, NaN and Infinity.
+Check if the value is not undefined, null, empty string, and NaN.

 ### Note
 >The following global dependencies should be installed to speed up development procedures.